 Where a recipient acts as a data processor on our behalf, we put in place a written data processing agreement that requires them to process personal data only on our documented instructions, apply appropriate security, support data subject rights, assist with breach notification, and return or delete data at the end of the engagement.

-A list of our principal service providers and the country of processing is available on request from connect@ratioafrica.com.
+A list of our principal service providers and sub-processors, the purpose of each, and the country or region of processing is published on our Service Providers and Sub-processors page.

 08International transfers of personal data